comesm/CareerSpark/README.md

 # CareerSpark

-> Match with Like-minded career professionals in your immediate area!
+> Meet up and network with professionals on the fly.

 ## Team